Physician Assistant Studies Department

 Pre-Admission Clinical Experience

 Clinical experience that includes direct patient care is required.
-In order to be considered, an applicant must have a minimum of 500 hours of hands-on patient care experience at the time of application.
-Examples include, but are not limited to, EMT, paramedic, nurse, medical assistant, CNA, ER tech, physical therapy aide, phlebotomist, etc. Experiences such as "shadowing," laboratory testing with no patient contact, non-clinical research, lifeguard, or clerical work are not accepted as clinical hours.
+In order to be considered, an applicant must have a minimum of 500 hours of hands-on patient care experience by January 15, 2020.
+Examples include, but are not limited to, EMT, paramedic, nurse, medical assistant, CNA, ER tech, physical therapy aide, phlebotomist, etc. Experiences such as "shadowing," laboratory testing with no patient contact, non-clinical research, scribe (documentation only), lifeguard, or clerical work are not accepted as clinical hours.

 Prior to matriculation, the following submissions are required: